mikelduffy/telephone-words/README.md

 ## To get started
 1. Clone this repo and cd into the folder.
-2. Start the server with ```npm start``` in the main folder.
+2. Start the server with ```npm install && npm start``` in the main folder.
 API route is listening on localhost:4000.
-3. Start serving the frontend with ```cd ./client && npm start```.
+3. Start serving the frontend with ```cd ./client && npm install && npm start```.
 Client is viewable at localhost:3000.